-The test striker must not penetrate to achieve even momentary contact with the test headform.
+For all penetration tests performed, the test striker must not penetrate to achieve even momentary contact with the test headform.

 E7.
 Face Shield Penetration Test

 If a face shield is provided with a full face helmet, this face shield shall be tested for penetration resistance in the following manner: